InitRunner

 daemon_daily_token_budget: 100000

-initrunner daemon uptime-monitor.yaml
+initrunner run uptime-monitor.yaml --daemon

 What to notice: The cron trigger runs the agent every 5 minutes without human intervention. daemon_token_budget and daemon_daily_token_budget cap spending for unattended agents.
 The file sink logs every result to JSON for later analysis.